-You probably don't have to worry that acid-reducing medicine is causing symptoms of mental decline; it's unlikely there’s a link between proton pump inhibitors and dementia.
+You probably shouldn't worry that acid-reducing medicine can cause mental decline; it's unlikely there’s a link between proton pump inhibitors and dementia.

-Proton pump inhibitors (PPIs) — omeprazole (Prilosec) or lansoprazole (Prevacid) are two common names — treat reflux by cutting your body’s production of acid.
-They have also been prescribed for ulcers, though there’s less evidence to back up that strategy.
+Proton pump inhibitors (PPIs) — omeprazole (Prilosec) or lansoprazole (Prevacid) are two common names — treat gastroesophageal reflux, reducing your body’s production of acid.
+They have also been prescribed for ulcers, although there’s less evidence to back up that strategy.

 Prescriptions have soared, prompting research that often found that PPIs had been overprescribed.

 Then some studies found a link between proton pump inhibitors and dementia in people age 75 and older.
 Both omeprazole and lansoprazole cross the blood-brain barrier, which means they could directly affect the brain.

 To test the suspicion, researchers at Emory University in Atlanta gathered data on 10,486 participants age 50 and up who had either normal or slightly impaired cognitive function.
 Eighteen percent of them used PPIs occasionally, and eight percent used them regularly.

 Compared to the majority of the study participants, who didn’t use PPIs, the people who did were older, and more likely to have other health issues — including heart disease, type 2 diabetes, and depression.

 They were also more likely to be taking anticholinergic medications — a huge class of sometimes common drugs likeparoxetine (Paxil) and diphenhydramine (Benadryl) — that may increase chances of dementia.

 The Emory team concluded that PPI users were at higher risk of dementia because of their other illnesses, not the drug.
 When the researchers controlled for other risks, the PPI users actually had a lower chance of dementia, possibly because they were getting better healthcare, the authors said.